Nachiyarr/Image_Acqusition-_using_Web_Camera/README.md

 # Image_Acqusition-_using_Web_Camera
 ## Aim

-Aim:

  To write a python program using OpenCV to capture the image from the web camera and do the following image manipulations.
 i) Write the frame as JPG
 ii) Display the video
 iii) Display the video by resizing the window